Naval mine: Bottom mines

 Bottom mines (sometimes called ground mines) are used when the water is no more than 60 m deep or when mining for submarines down to around 200 m.
 They are much harder to detect and sweep, and can carry a much larger warhead than a moored mine.
 Bottom mines commonly use multiple types of sensors, which are less sensitive to sweeping.
-Slide 33 of 81.
-Hosted by Federation of American Scientists.

 These mines usually weigh between 150 and 1500 kg, including between 125 and 1,400 kg of explosives.